HQSquantumsimulations/qoqo_examples/documentation/src/high-level/program.md

 # initialize |psi>
 init_circuit = Circuit()
 # Apply a RotateY gate with a symbolic angle
-# To execute the circuit this symbolic parameter needs to be replaced
+# To execute the circuit this symbolic parameter must be replaced
 # by a real number with the help of a QuantumProgram
 init_circuit += ops.RotateX(0, "angle")